gramcraka/DDSCaseStudy2/Analysis.md

 ## 523208 1990-01-06      19.780 United States    67.6040
 ```

-Next we will take the new column and Calculate the average land temperture by year, and plot it with temperature on the y axis and years on the X axis.
+Take the new column and Calculate the average land temperture by year, and plot it with temperature on the y axis and years on the X axis.

 ```r